Whatever you want when it comes to scrolling can be adjusted within settings. Here is how to scroll on a Mac and how to adjust scrolling settings.

 How to change Mac mouse double-clicking speed

 Changing the speed at which you double-click something means you avoid clicking on something too fast.
 Usually, speed is useful.
-But if your Mac has a tendency to run slow, or too hot, double-clicking a document, image, video, or app, could force something to open that you don't want (or you simply don't have time to deal with).
-That will slow down what you are trying to do, and keep you from accidentally buying a yacht online.
+But if your Mac has a tendency to run slow or too hot, double-clicking a document, image, video, or app could force something that you don't want (or you simply don't have time to deal with) to open.
+That will slow down what you are trying to do and keep you from accidentally buying a yacht online.

 - Now you should see another slider.
-Drag the Double-click speed slider to reduce or increase the speed at which when you click something it opens the document or launches the application.
+Drag the Double-click speed slider to reduce or increase the speed at which something opens.

 At its slowest, you could be waiting for seconds before something launches, depending on how far you've dragged the slider.

-Within the Mouse settings, under Point & Click – where we were earlier – there are also ways to increase the number of gestures (under More Gestures) you can do with a mouse.
+Within the Mouse and Trackpad settings, there are also ways to increase the number of gestures (under More Gestures) you can do with a mouse or trackpad.
 These extra gestures include using your fingers to swipe or scroll left or right when using a Magic Mouse.
-You can also add a gesture to tap lightly on the Mouse to call up Mission Control.
+You can also add a gesture to tap lightly to call up Mission Control.

 However, for most people, some extra control is all that is needed.
 Increasing or decreasing the speed or scrolling and double-clicking, or introducing the right-click function is all that is needed to make a mouse on a Mac more user friendly.